YOGA TEACHER TRAININGS

 How do I 'arrive at' and 'depart from' Kalani Oceanside Retreat?

 Transportation to and from Kalani Oceanside Retreat are not included in the cost for the Yoga Teacher Trainings and students attending shall make arrangements for their own transport.
 You can also contact Kalani directly to arrange transport.
 If you are arriving into Hilo Airport, Kalani is only a 45 minute drive.
-Kalani offers transportation (from Hilo only) for $75 one way depending on whether there are other guests arriving at the same time you are.
+Kalani offers transportation (from Hilo only) for $50 or $75 one way depending on whether there are other guests arriving at the same time you are.
 Contact Kalani directly, at least a day in advance if you would like them to schedule an airport pickup for you.
 The cancellation policy is 24 hours notice.
 You can reach Kalani at: 800-800-6886 in the USA & Canada, 808-965-7828 worldwide, and 808-965-0468 locally.

 Another option is to travel via local taxi.
 The cost for a mini-van taxi is approximately $100 total (3-4 passengers) and can be shared among training attendees if you are able to coordinate your schedules.
 A connection email will be sent out 4-5 weeks prior to the training in order to connect training attendees.
 One Hilo taxi we recommend is Helen's Taxi at 808-895-4400.